 Our environmental enforcement activities are aimed to support the achievement of a clean and attractive local environment in Elmbridge, and to help keep public land clear of litter and refuse.
-Our enforcement activities will seek to deal with the specific offences of littering, including from a vehicle, dog fouling, fly-posting or graffiti defacement, fly-tipping and other waste related offences including waste duty-of-care breaches and noise annoyances.
+Our enforcement activities will seek to deal with the specific offences of littering, including from a vehicle, dog fouling, fly-posting or graffiti defacement, fly-tipping, and other waste related offences including waste duty-of-care breaches and noise annoyances.
+More recently the Council has also adopted a PSPO for naked flames, and overnight camping and is proposing to introduce a PSPO for unauthorised mooring (over 24 hours) on Council owned land.
+We will seek to address various environmental and anti-social behaviour issues by means of the applying the law, existing bye-laws and Public Space Protection Orders (PSPOs).